Understanding the industry what is cross platform development 1024x614

 Cross-platform development has a lot of potential.
 If you need to reach the largest audience possible as quickly as possible, then cross-platform makes a lot of sense.
 You only need to build your app once, and you're not limited to reaching only one platform's users.

-The most common types of cross-platform development are based on device category.
+The most common types of cross-platform development are based on device category and different operating systems.
 Cross-platform mobile apps will support both Android and iOS.
 Cross-platform computer applications will support Windows and macOS (and perhaps some versions of Linux).

 (Nerdy aside: There are other complications here, such as Apple’s Catalyst, which allows developers to build a native Mac app from their extant iPad app.
 And there are some simple HTML-based cross-platform apps that are more or less the same on mobile and PC/Mac.
 But let’s not muddy the waters.
 For the purposes of this post, we’ve stirred them up enough already.)